 Who are we looking for?
-We are keen that Council's membership reflects the communities we serve as a regulator and so we are seeking a lay and a registrant member who will add value to and diversify the perspective of the Council.
-Candidates from diverse backgrounds are particularly encouraged to apply, as we believe our decision-making is better when we ensure that there is an inclusivity of thought and lived experience.
+We are keen that Council's membership reflects the communities we serve as a regulator and so we are seeking a lay member who will add value to and diversify the perspective of the Council.
+Candidates from diverse backgrounds are particularly encouraged to apply, as we know our decision-making is better when we ensure that there is an inclusivity of thought and lived experience.

 All Council members, be they registrant or lay, are equivalent to non-executive directors and work together to support collective decision making.
-You might have valuable experience and skills gained as a volunteer, as charity trustee, in business or as a non-executive in a public body or private company that will help us ensure safe and effective eye-care for all.
+You might have valuable experience and skills gained as a volunteer, as charity trustee, in business or as a non-executive in a public body or private company.
+We want individuals that can maintain public confidence in our ability to regulate, and believe this is achieved through leadership and an ability to reflect the GOC's values as an organisation.